CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Implementation.md

 # Global Theme Implementation Guide
-This guide is meant to get you using the global theme logic in your project as fast as possible, as well as explaining some of the more advanced details and best practices.
+Use the global theme logic in your project as fast as possible.
+And get familiar with more advanced details and best practices.

 ## Quick start

 ### Install

-> Todo: Add as npm package for quick and easy install
+> Note: Add as an npm package for quick and easy install.

-To install the library to your project copy the contents of the src directory into your own project
+1. Install the library to your project.
+Copy the contents of the **src directory** into your own project.

 ```
 |-- Project Root